-The rough coat does not shed, which makes broken or rough coated dogs a good choices for some allergy sufferers.
-The wirey coats of broken or rough coated dogs also have the ability to offer great protection for dogs whose role usually consist of plummeting through harsh bracken, into burrows, and through fields in ruthless type of weather to go after vermin.
+The rough coat does not shed, which makes broken or rough-coated dogs a good choice for some allergy sufferers.
+The wiry coats of broken or rough-coated dogs also have the ability to offer great protection for dogs whose role usually consist of plummeting through harsh bracken, into burrows, and through fields in ruthless type of weather to go after vermin.

 Example of a Rough Coat

 PTCA, UKC Champion MQH Griz

 There are only four coat colors accepted by the PTCA.
 Black, chocolate, black and tan, and red.

 There may be some variations in the primary colors.
 For instance, blacks may have some lighter hairs in the undercoat and red may range from tan to deep red, chocolate may be a very dark or light brown, and black and tan may have more or less of these colors on each individual dog, but the only PTCA accepted colors are those listed below.

 ***Some white on chest and feet is acceptable